Facility Greenhouse Gas Emissions Reporting Program - Overview of Reported 2015 Emissions

 Note: Totals may not add up due to rounding.

 2.4 Reported GHG Emissions by Province/Territory

-Facilities in the province of Alberta accounted for the largest share of reported emissions, with approximately 53% of the total, followed by facilities in Ontario with 16%, Saskatchewan with 9% and Quebec with 8% (Table 2).
-The number of facilities, the quantity and type of fuel consumed and the predominant industry largely explain this ranking.
+Facilities in the province of Alberta accounted for the largest share of reported emissions, with approximately 53% of the total, followed by facilities in Ontario (16%), Saskatchewan (9%) and Quebec (7%) (Table 2).
+The number of facilities, the quantity and type of fuel consumed, and the predominant industry largely explain this ranking.

 2.5 Reported GHG Emissions by Sector

 When completing a report for the GHGRP, a reporter is required to identify the main activities occurring at its facility using the North American Industry Classification System (NAICS).Footnote 8 In 2015, three NAICS defined industry sectors accounted for the majority of GHG emissions: the Mining, Quarrying, and Oil and Gas Extraction sector, representing 33% (88 Mt); the Utilities sector, primarily facilities generating electricity from fossil fuels, accounting for 32% (86 Mt); and the Manufacturing sector, accounting for 29% (76 Mt) (Figure 6).
 Further breakdowns of the reported emissions from these main sectors are provided in Figure 7 and in Figure 8.
 The remaining 6% (15 Mt) of emissions captured under “Other” were reported by various types of facilities, mainly natural gas transportation pipelines (9 Mt) and solid waste landfills (6 Mt).